jamiephan/HeroesOfTheStorm_TryMode2.0/TOOLS.md

 #### Renamed all triggers, variables, function etc.

 Well, common sense.
-To prevent conflict with the origional library, I have renamed the prefix name to `Mimic[LibFileName]`, for example `libSprt_gt_DEBUGShortHeroDeath_Func` will changed to `MimicSupportLib_gt_DEBUGShortHeroDeath_Func`.
+To prevent conflict with the original library, I have renamed the prefix name to `Mimic[LibFileName]`, for example `libSprt_gt_DEBUGShortHeroDeath_Func` will changed to `MimicSupportLib_gt_DEBUGShortHeroDeath_Func`.

 #### Changed Game Cheat Detection (Dev/Prod build detect)